 - Zippers could be more durable.

 The Azarxis Tent is a 4-season backpacking tent.
 This extreme weather tent is easy to set up, has a waterproof material, and is lightweight.
-It also features double layering to keep you protected from extreme elements.
+It also features double layering to keep you protected from harsh elements.

 - Ventilation.
 A window for air circulation.